tckoh/udacity_deeprl_p1_navigation/Readme.md

 ### Background

-For this project, the Unity ML-Agents Banana simulated environment to train an agent to navigate (and collect bananas) in a large, square world.
+For this project, the Unity ML-Agents Banana simulated environment was used to train an agent to navigate (and collect bananas) in a large, square world.
 A reward of +1 is awarded for collecting a yellow banana while -1 is awarded for collecting a blue banana.